Roast Cauli with Meatballs & Tahini Sauce

 - Preheat your oven to 250C (480F).
 Chop cauli florettes into bite sized chunks and slice stems.
 Place on a large rimmed baking sheet.
 Drizzle over 3 tablespoons olive oil and lots of salt.
 Toss to coat the cauli in the oil.
 Pop the cauli in the oven and set your timer for 15 minutes.

-While the cauli is cooking, season meat with a little salt and roll into mini meatballs (or larger ones) about 1.5cm (1/2in) diameter.
+While the cauli is cooking, season meat with the spices and a little salt.
+Roll into mini meatballs (or larger ones) about 1.5cm (1/2in) diameter.

 - When the timer goes, stir cauli.
 Scatter meatballs over the top and return the tray to the oven, setting the timer for 10 minutes.